brootaylor/brootaylor-v3/src/_content/pages/now.md

 ---
 title: "What I'm doing now"
 # Populates the `meta description` for a page
 summary: "A place to log what I've got on the go right now&hellip;ish.
 It could be about anything really.
-At the moment it's about work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
+Like work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - A place to log what I've got on the go right now&hellip;ish.
+  - It's autumn here in the south east of the UK.
+The day's are getting shorter and the cold, wind and rain is setting in.
-  - It could be about anything really.
-At the moment it's about work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on.
+  - I'm already missing the warmth of the sun but there is something to be said <em>(sometimes)</em> about cosy evenings by a fire with a good book or movie.

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2025-08-25T12:39:27.631Z
+updated: 2025-10-21T19:02:27.631Z

 location:
   locality: Home